Options for Recording After DVDRs Are Gone

 - List of Available DVD Production Tools for PCs.

-- DVD File Structure & Terminology (scroll down to 2nd red line).
+- DVD File Structure & Terminology (click then scroll down to 2nd red line).

-- Dare2be-1 - List of basic uses YOUR post-DVDR option should have and features to accomplish them?
+- Dare2be-1 - List of basic uses YOUR post-DVDR option should have and features to accomplish them (at time of posting)?

-Dare2be-2 - Chart comparing features of 5 PC and standalone products worthy of consideration.
+Dare2be-2 - Chart comparing features of 5 PC and standalone products worthy of consideration (at time of posting).

 - HDHomeRun - Complete description of PC system for cable TV, HDHomeRun Prime with 3 cable card tuners, Windows Media Center (WMC), HD VideReDo for editing, etc. HDHomeRun for OTA with 2 tuners also available.